 The hypothalamus accomplishes this survival technique by “hijacking” the rest of the brain.
 It releases signals that override the parts of our brain that are in charge of reasoning (such as the cortex).
 The parts of our brain that are in charge of reasoning are the parts that we associate with intelligence.
 But those parts of our brain are not the parts that are in charge of our behaviors or actions when our survival is threatened.
 Only the most primitive parts of our brain are in charge of our behaviors and actions when our survival is threatened.
 So what does this mean for humans and love?

-Because humans harbor a deep-seated association between love and survival, when we feel as if we need love from someone, suddenly our survival mechanisms are triggered.
+Because humans harbor a deep-seated association between connection and survival, when we feel as if we need connection from someone, suddenly our survival mechanisms are triggered.
 The part of our brain that begins to rule relative to the object of our love is our primitive brain.
-When our primitive brain is in charge of our behaviors and actions, we can no longer remain rational relative to whatever we want love from.
+When our primitive brain is in charge of our behaviors and actions, we can no longer remain rational relative to whatever we want connection from.
 Our evolution has primed us to act for survival before we act for logic.
-Our thinking mind is incapacitated.
 And when we feel threatened with the possibility of loosing love, our bodies react as if our survival is being threatened.
 In other words, when it seems as if we could loose love, we biochemically react in a similar way to how we would act if we were being held under water.
 We cannot understand that the matter at hand is not a matter of life and death.
 This is the real reason that it feels so risky to stop seeking approval.
 This is the real reason that it seems so risky to end the relationships that no longer serve our highest good.
 And this is the real reason that even the smartest people act like fools when it comes to love.
 But is it foolish to love?

 On an energetic level, love is the state of utmost alignment with source itself.
 If illness and accident and injury and pain are all byproducts of being out of alignment, then our very lives depend on remaining in alignment.
 Because this is the case, the famous phrase “Fool me once, shame on you; fool me twice, shame on me” does not apply to love.
 In fact, it would mean that we are fools not to love again and again regardless of how many times we have been hurt before.